 Happens once again in Chocolate Island, where the game goes from challenging but fun platformer to mean and nasty Nintendo Hard nightmare that pulls no punches in the blink of an eye.
 The game keeps its foot on the gas for the remainder of the game, until reaching its peak in the special zone.

 Most of the levels in Super Mario Land 2: 6 Golden Coins aren't too difficult, but then you get to Wario's Castle, the final level, and you find yourself in a very long and difficult level compared to the rest of the game.
 To add insult to injury, there are no checkpoints (if you die at any point, even when fighting Wario, you have to start from the beginning).

 The majority of levels in Super Mario Galaxy are ridiculously easy.
-Then they start getting a bit harder, but not too much...and then the difficulty of the last few stars (most of them corresponding to the galaxies accessed via the Garden dome) spikes to unexpected levels.
+Then they start getting a bit harder, but not too much, ...and then the difficulty of the last few stars (most of them corresponding to the galaxies accessed via the Garden dome) spikes to unexpected levels.
 Luigi's Purple Coins is an example of this.